CartoDB/mobile-sdk/README.md

 * Post an [issue](https://github.com/CartoDB/mobile-sdk/issues) to this project, submit a [Pull Request](https://github.com/CartoDB/mobile-sdk/pulls)
 * Commercial support options: sales@carto.com

+## License

+* CARTO Mobile SDK is licensed under the BSD 3-clause "New" or "Revised" License - see the [LICENSE file](LICENSE) for details.

 ## Developing & Contributing to CARTO